-Anechoic chambers are mainly used in order to create quiet environments for worker safety, audio mixing and research as well as testing the electromagnetic interference, or EMI, of products such as computers, microphones, lightning, fluorescent lighting, cell phones, loudspeakers and electrical components.
+Anechoic chambers are a type of soundproofing structure mainly used in order to create quiet environments for worker safety, audio mixing and research as well as testing the electromagnetic interference, or EMI, of products such as computers, microphones, lightning, fluorescent lighting, cell phones, loudspeakers, and electrical components.
+They help eradicate noise pollution, or echoes which distort and dilute the main audio, from the work environment.

 Ranging from small compartments to chambers as large as aircraft hangers, an anechoic chamber’s size depends upon the product being tested as well as the frequency range of the microwave or radio signals used.
-Both types of anechoic chambers (full anechoic and hemi anechoic) are constructed using cement or brick walls in order to keep external sound from entering and are typically asymmetrical in design in order to reduce stationary waves.
+Both types of anechoic chambers (full anechoic and hemi anechoic) are constructed using cement or brick walls to keep external sound from entering.
+They are typically asymmetrical in design to reduce stationary waves.
 The higher the ratio of sound barrier surface area to open space, the greater the sound absorption; for this reason, anechoic chamber manufacturers line surfaces with corrugated foam wedges, which absorb far more sound than flat foam or other acoustic panels.
 The corrugated foam wedges can be injected with materials such as carbon or ferrite in order to provide increasing resistive loss.
-All materials used must have good non-conductive properties in addition to a relative permittivity, or amount of energy a material absorbs when subject to an electric field, that is near unity in order to minimize sound reflection at the interface.
+All materials used must have good non-conductive properties in addition to a relative permittivity, or amount of energy a material absorbs when subject to an electric field, that is near unity to minimize sound reflection at the interface.
 The materials are commonly shaped as inward-facing pyramids, which reduce the amount of sound reflected back into the interior of the chamber.
-Product testing rooms and acoustical research centers requiring absolutely minimal noise pollution build anechoic chambers that are lined with a combination of acoustic foam panels, acoustic drywall and acoustical ceilings.
+Product testing rooms and acoustical research centers requiring absolutely minimal noise pollution build anechoic chambers lined with a combination of acoustic foam panels, acoustic drywall, and acoustical ceilings.